 Many of us consider that getting fired from a position will damage any job application in the future.
 After all, they do recruit people who have voluntarily terminated their jobs.

-Thus, it’s not an outright deal-breaker for them if you got fired.
-This doesn’t imply that they would consider your lay off in the most positive way.
-You are required to welcome the thought that job lay off isn’t the end for you.
-There are various methods of saying that you were fired on a job application positively.
+Thus, it’s not a deal-breaker for them if you get fired.
+This doesn’t imply that they would consider your layoff most positively.
+It would be best to welcome the thought that a job layoff isn’t the end for you.
+There are various ways to say that you were positively fired on a job application.

 So, let’s find out the ways by which we can handle this situation gracefully:

 Unless you got terminated because of your wrongdoing, it’s usually not essential to dig into the reasons behind your layoff.
 If you disagreed eye-to-eye with your superior, outline your termination as a mutual decision.